API Security Testing: Types, Best Practices & Tools

-As APIs have grown in use and abundance, so has the amount of attacks and breaches that stem from said APIs.
-The OWASP API Security Project and OWASP API Security Top 10 have helped to highlight the types of vulnerabilities that developers should be conscious of and defend against.
+As APIs have grown in use and abundance, so has the number of attacks and breaches that stem from said APIs.
+The OWASP API Security Project and the OWASP API Security Top 10 have helped highlight the types of vulnerabilities that developers should be aware of and defend against.

 APIs are not only the backbone of modern application architecture, but they are also vital for maintaining security.
 Typically, a company’s most valuable and sensitive data all lives behind an API.
 Delivering secure applications relies on ensuring that the backing APIs do not have any security vulnerabilities.